policykit/policykit/README.md

 ## Running PolicyKit in Production

 Initialize a webserver.
-Thus far, we have been running in Ubuntu 18.04, and the below instructions work for that OS.
+Thus far, we have been run in Ubuntu 18.04 and Ubuntu 20.04, and the below instructions should work for both.

 Add PolicyKit to the server by uploading the codebase or using `git clone`.
 Create a virtualenv and install all requirements into the virtualenv as above.
+For instructions, see [how to install python on ubuntu 20.0.4](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server).

+Code changes in production:
+* Update `ALLOWED_HOSTS` in `settings.py` to point to your hosts.
+* Update `private.py` with SERVER_URL, client id(s), and client secret(s).
+* Make sure the database path in `settings.py` is correct.
+It is not recommended to keep the database inside the project directory, because you need to grant the apache2 user (`www-data`) access to the database its parent folder.
+Recommended: put the database somewhere like `/var/databases/policykit/db.sqlite3`.

 Remember to run `python manage.py collectstatic` to collect static files into a static/ folder.

-Install Apache2.
+Install Apache2 and the mod-wsgi package: `sudo apt-get install apache2 libapache2-mod-wsgi-py3`.

 Configure Apache2 by editing /etc/apache2/sites-available/000-default.conf.
 This config file assumes the code is at /policykit and the virtualenv is at /policykit_vm.